(Photo: Reuters / Krishnendu Halder)

 As the government's January 28 deadline to take a decision on Telangana issue draws near, agitation has intensified with two delegations - one demanding a separate Telangana state and the other opposing it - trying to make their demands met.

-Home Minister Sushil Kumar Shinde issued a statemtemtent announced after an all-party meeting on Dec 28 that the government would take a decision on Telangana within a month's time.
-Last week, Congress General Secretary Ghulam Nabi Azad gave hint that the decision could be delayed.
-His statement evoked angry reactions from pro-Telangana groups who subsequently threatened to intensify the agitation in the coming days.
+Home Minister Sushil Kumar Shinde made an announcement after an all-party meeting on December 28 last year that the government would take a decision on Telangana within a month's time.

 - FOLLOW IBTIMES

 The six-member Srikrishna Committee headed by former chief justice B. N. Srikrishna had suggested a few options in its report that was presented to the Ministry of Home Affairs in December, 2010, but the government is reportedly considering only two options - formation of a separate Telangana state or keep Andhra Pradesh intact by forming an Autonomous Telangana Regional Council, which would look into the social, political and economic development of the region.